Moray and Wolf Eels: Intriguing and Surprising Fish Facts

 Green moray eels are often feared and mistaken for sea serpents.— National Aquarium

-Wolf eels are found in the cool water of the North Pacific ocean.
+Wolf eels are found in the cool water of the North Pacific Ocean.
 Their scientific name is Anarrhichthys ocellatus.
 The fish tend to be grey or brown in colour with darker spots.
-Like moray eels, wolf eels have a long dorsal fin on the top of their body.
+Like morays, wolf eels have a long dorsal fin on the top of their body.
 They also have a pectoral fin on each side of their body behind their head, which moray eels lack.

 Wool eels are famous for their strange and menacing face.
-They have a large, square head as well as thick lips, fleshy jowls and a bulging, bulbous forehead.
-The lower jaw may protrude beyond the upper jaw.
+They have a large, square head as well as thick lips, fleshy jowls, and a bulbous forehead.
+Their lower jaw may protrude beyond the upper jaw.
 The enlarged head is most noticeable in males and may be massive.
-Despite their fierce appearance and their name, however, wolf eels are generally not aggressive towards humans.
+Despite their fierce appearance and their name, wolf eels are generally not aggressive towards humans.

 They've got faces only a mother could love.— Scott Reid from the Monterey Bay Aquarium

 - Like true eels, wolf eels have long dorsal fins.
 They also have long anal fins, which are separate from the dorsal and caudal fins.
-They lack pelvic fins.
-Unlike true eels, wolf eels have a pectoral fin on each side of their body.
+They lack pelvic fins but have a pectoral fin on each side of their body.

 - The fish may reach eight feet in length, but most animals are about six feet long.
 They weigh up to around forty pounds.

-- According to the Seattle Aquarium, a wolf eel may have up to two hundred vertebrae.
+- According to the Seattle Aquarium, the fish may have up to two hundred vertebrae.

 Feeding wolf eels is a popular activity amongst divers.
-It's very important to be careful if this is done, however.
-Even a normally placid animal may bite if it becomes overexcited, irritated or scared.
+This is especially true in areas where the animals have become used to human visitors.
+It's important to be careful if a wolf eel is approached, however.
+Even a normally placid animal may bite if it becomes overexcited, irritated, or scared.

 The parents take turns protecting the developing eggs by curling their bodies around them.
 Sometimes the females curls around the eggs and the male curls around her.
 The female rotates the eggs periodically to ensure that they remain oxygenated.